Holiday Schedule for 2013 and 2014

 From: Susan Carkeek, Vice President and Chief Human Resources Officer

 Each year, we field a number of questions about the difference between the state’s holiday calendar and ours.
 I thought it would be helpful to clarify how holidays are scheduled at the University.
 The state and the University observe the same number of days off each year, but we take different holidays because of the student-centered nature of our business.
 This cuts down on the number of days that our administrative offices would have to stay open despite it being a “holiday.”
-For example, the state will observe George Washington Day on Feb.
-20, 2012, but we have classes on that day and would have to ask many people to work in order to provide required services.
-Instead, since there are no classes on the day before Thanksgiving in 2012, we have designated that day as a holiday and are able to allow the majority of our employees to be at home with their families.
+For example, the state observed George Washington Day on Feb.
+18, 2013, but classes were held on that day and the University must be open to provide required services.
+Instead, since there are no classes on the day before Thanksgiving in 2013, we have designated that day as a holiday and are able to allow the majority of our employees to be at home with their families.

 Often, the Governor announces additional holidays later in the year.
 When he does, we treat those as comp time, because he usually awards days already listed as holidays on the University’s calendar.

-In addition to those holidays, twelve hours of comp special leave was credited to Classified Staff, University Staff, and Research Assistants on Dec.
-20, 2010.
+In addition to those holidays, there were three different awards of comp special leave credited to Classified Staff, University Staff, and Research Assistants in 2012, which extend into 2013: eight hours on Nov.
+5, 2012; eight hours on Dec.
+17, 2012; and four hours on Dec.
+31, 2012, the start of the 2013 leave year.
+Eight hours of comp special leave were also awarded on Dec.
+16, 2013.
 These must be used within 12 months of the date earned.

 Hours for part-time qualifying employees are pro-rated.

-The University will also award four hours of comp time for 2012 on Dec.
-19, 2011, the start of the new leave year.
-Policies on taking this comp time are the same as for 2011, above.
+The University will also award twelve hours of comp time for 2014 on Dec.
+30, 2013, the start of the new leave year, in addition to the eight hours awarded in December 2013 that will extend into 2014.
+Policies on taking this comp time are the same as for 2013, above.

 Special Note Regarding Essential Services: